Our thoughts can be our greatest enemies.

-Have compassion for yourself as you are and at the same time get excited about who you can become
+Have gratitude for yourself as you are and at the same time get excited about who you can become

-So perhaps we can have compassion for ourselves where ever and however we are in the present moment.
+So perhaps we can have gratitude for ourselves wherever and however we are in the present moment.
 And at the same time we can get excited about getting healthier, feeling lighter, or being able to have more wealth so we can give more and support the causes we strongly believe in.
 One doesn’t negate the other.
-And here again it’s a matter of dropping the judgment.
+And here again it’s a matter of dropping the self- judgment.

 Question #3: Where does the pressure to improve come from?

 There are both an inner (self-judgment, dreams and goals) and outer (societal ideals) pressure.
 But from my perspective, the problem is NOT with improving, the “problem” is with our self-judgment.
 For most women, improving means going from a state of lack to a state of fullness.
 It’s vital that we shift this mindset and recognize that improving means growing and that growing is inevitable.
 We grow from a little girl to a teenager, from a teenager to an adult, from an adult to a wise woman.
 Does that mean that something was wrong with the little girl?
 Of course not!
 If we could have a paradigm shift, then we would shift from should to want.